We are delighted to share that Startup Development House is an official recipient of a Forbes Diamond in 2023.

-Heroku is an extremely useful platform for deploying all kinds of web applications.
-Node.js, Ruby, Java or Python are only a few notable technologies that can be set up on Heroku in just a few minutes.
-Although it could seem like focusing on simple processes restricts us from building more complex deployment structures, few people know about some useful Heroku features, targeted for advanced app pipelines.
+Heroku is a handy platform for deploying all kinds of web applications.
+Node.js, Ruby, Java, or Python are only a few notable technologies that can be set up on Heroku in just a few minutes.
+Although it could seem like focusing on simple processes restricts us from building more complex deployment structures, few people know of some useful Heroku features, targeted for advanced app pipelines.

-In its history, Heroku has always tried to make this process even simpler.
-Probably even a bit too much.
-One of the interesting features was connecting to a Dropbox folder and doing deployments even without using Git.
+In its history, Heroku has always tried to make this process even simpler, probably even a bit too much.
+One of the exciting features was connecting to a Dropbox folder and doing deployments even without using Git.
 So for the end-user, the process would only require syncing a local folder to Dropbox.
-After each save, Heroku would start a new deployment.
+After each saves, Heroku would start a new deployment.

 Heroku then had to build a lot of versions of apps that were broken, and in some rare cases, could also alter databases in a way that was not intended, making the development process quite the nightmare.
-As cons clearly outweighed the pros, Heroku announced that it will be discontinuing this feature.
+As cons outweighed the pros, Heroku discontinued this feature.

 Additionally, there's a possibility to enable the "Wait for CI" feature.
-In this case, after building the application, Heroku will try to run continuous integration tests and deploy a new version only after all specs are "green”.
+After building the application, Heroku will try to run continuous integration tests and deploy a new version only after all specs are "green."
 For this step, we can use external services like CircleCI or the service built-in into Heroku (and charged extra but easier to set up) called Heroku CI.

-Depending on the application's scale, it's not rare to encounter even more "stages" of development which would be useful to have.
+Depending on the application's scale, it's not rare to encounter even more "stages" of development, which would be useful to have.
 The most common one is the "pre-production" phase, which closely mirrors the "production" environment.
-Even after testing on staging, the ability to review everything on pre-production with a production-replicated database and plugins can be quite beneficial.
+Even after testing on staging, reviewing everything on pre-production with a production-replicated database and plugins can be quite beneficial for application monitoring.

 To solve complicated relations between multiple environments, Heroku prepared Pipelines.
-A Pipeline can be created from the top right corner menu (same as a new application) with the button “Create New Pipeline”.
+A Pipeline can be created from the top right corner menu (same as a new application) with the "Create New Pipeline" button.
 In this case, we only need to select the correct Github repository.
-The main downside is that only Github is supported, so GitLab or BitBucket, which have recently gained huge momentum, are left out of the mix.
+The main downside is that only Github is supported so that GitLab or BitBucket, which have recently gained tremendous momentum, are left out of the mix.

 Pipelines allow for neat organization and easy promotion between different branches.
 They are especially useful when using Review Apps that I'll describe in more detail in the following section.

-We already have multiple environments but there's one phase that we missed — Pull Requests.
+We already have multiple environments, but there's one phase that we missed: Pull Requests.
 Even though the "master" branch is prone to breaking in most cases, we can still deploy a test branch into Heroku before merging new code.
-The only problem here is that no one wants to waste time on setting up a new application for each new branch.
+The only problem here is that no one wants to waste time setting up a new application for each new branch.

 This is where Review Apps come in.
 They allow for the automatic creation of apps when a new Pull Request is prepared.
 We can enable this feature easily on the Pipelines view by clicking on the "Enable Review Apps" button.